txthinking/brook/docs/brook-tproxy-gui.md

 > **Dependencies: ca-certificates openssl-util ca-bundle coreutils-nohup iptables-mod-tproxy**

 $ brook tproxy can create Transparent Proxy on your linux router with `TPROXY mod`, **port 9999, 1080, 5353 will be used**.
-It must work with $ brook server.
+It work with $ brook server, $ brook wsserver and $ brook wssserver.

 > Only support IPv4 server, but if your server support IPv6 you can enable later, please see the introduction below